axoflow/axosyslog-core-docs/content/chapter-parsers/json-parser/json-parser-options/_index.md

 ## Example: Using the marker option in JSON parser

 This json parser parses log messages which use the "@cee:" marker in front of the json payload.
 It inserts "`.cee.`" in front of the name of name-value pairs, so later on it is easier to find name-value pairs that were parsed using this parser.
-(For details on selecting name-value pairs, see <span class="mcFormatColor" style="color: #04aada;">value-pairs()</span>.)
+(For details on selecting name-value pairs, see {{% xref "/chapter-concepts/concepts-value-pairs/option-value-pairs/_index.md" %}}.)

 ```shell
    parser {